s-0-p-h-i-a/Flywheel_RPM_Hall_Sensor/README.md

 - Practiced **adaptivity and creative problem-solving**, considering multiple potential fixes in parallel

+- Learned to address breadboard Vcc/GND rail gaps and accommodate thick hi-fi wires via jumper splicing

+- Verified stable voltage (5.09 V at splice, 5.08 V at breadboard) for safe testing

+- Planned to update logic to reflect standard servo sweep behaviour and RPM calculation to account for two magnet passes per sweep

 ---
 ## Usage & Testing

-> ⚠️ Note: The current Arduino sketch is not functional.
+> ⚠️ Note: The current Arduino sketch may not be fully functional.
 The main focus of this project iteration is hardware setup, wiring, and planning.
 Code will require editing and verification during progressive reintegration and testing of all components.

 **1. Hardware Setup**
 - Connect Arduino Uno to sensor shield.